 Template and feedback

 If you’re interested in a free goal and action plan setting course please let me know (in exchange for your consent to email you – I can promise I won’t spam you – I hate that myself!).
+The course is being moved platform and will be available again later in Q1 2020.

 Please note this blog doesn’t cover all aspects of goal setting, but is more a taster of what you should be doing.
 Happy to hear any comments or suggestions for improvement!